Please use the links below to access the procedures for Student Accessibility Services (SAS).

 - Once the Academic Accommodation Authorization form is in place with a professor, the extended time accommodation process can begin.

-- Student will obtain an EXAM COVER SHEET for each exam he/she plans to take in SAS.
+- Student will obtain an EXAM COVER SHEET for each exam they plan to take in SAS.
 Exam sheets are located:

 - In SAS between 8-5 p.m.
 Monday – Friday